IBM-Cloud/docs/services/ContinuousDelivery/toolchains_working.md

  * If you configured Sauce Labs, the toolchain is set up to add Sauce Labs test jobs to the pipelines.
  * If you configured PagerDuty, the toolchain is set up to send alert notifications to the PagerDuty service that you specified.
  * If you configured Slack, the toolchain is set up to send notifications about deployment status to the Slack channel that you specified.
- * If you configured GitHub, the sample GitHub repo is cloned into your GitHub account.
+ * If you configured a source code tool integration such as  GitHub, the sample GitHub repo is cloned into your GitHub account.

 ##Creating a toolchain from an app